Music Program

 Music Reading & Writing

-Students are taught to read and write music notation through as sequential system of music lessons.
-Music is taught as a language and students are encouraged to write and practice their writing skills in class and at home.
+Students are taught to read and write music through a sequential curriculum.
+Music is approached as a language, and students regularly practice these skills both in class and at home.

 Folk Dancing